scootsmagoo/filtersfast-next/MISSING-FEATURES-SUMMARY.md

 ## Feature parity score

-- **≈96%** (115 of 120 tracked legacy capabilities).
-Closing the two items above would bring FiltersFast-Next to complete functional parity with the production ASP site.
+- **≈98%** (118 of 120 tracked legacy capabilities).
+Closing the two remaining items above would bring FiltersFast-Next to complete functional parity with the production ASP site.